 Registrations accepted online until noon three days prior to start of each session.
 We do accept walk up registrations at event check-in, if space is available.
 Walk-up registrations are available to download by clicking here.

 The fee covers mandatory $70.00 IPMBA fee (certificate ($15.00) and membership ($55.00) and UWWPS registration fee ($130.00), written and on-bike testing procedure, instruction and certification for registrants who pass.

-You may park in Lot 17, free of charge, on the date of training.
+You may park in Lot 4 (325 N. Prairie Steet, Whitewater WI), free of charge, on the date of training.
 You will receive your parking pass at check-in.
-Lot 17 is directly across the street from Esker Hall.
-More inforamtion on parking can be found on the Visitor Center website.
+Lot 4 is across the street from Esker Hall.
+More inforamtion will be sent by the class instructors upon receipt of your registration.